Using Ransomware

 Ensure the policy is pushed by looking a the CipherTrust Manager GUI and ensuring that the GuardPoints display as Healthy and Green.

-Using Ransomware Protection to protect End Points on Local and CIFS Shares
+Using Ransomware Protection to protect End Points on Local and CIFS Shares (Windows Only)

 You can also protect endpoints with CipherTrust Transparent Encryption with Ransomware Protection.
 In this scenario, customer sensitive data is not on this endpoint but is being accessed using this endpoint.
-Data may be on an external share or NAS/CIFS share.
+Data may be on an external share or NFS/CIFS share.
 User will only apply RW license on this end-point.
 CTE encryption and access control is not enforced on this server.
 An example of a use case for this scenario is when you have users with laptops who frequently use your network and access servers on it, but do not have any sensitive data locally on their laptops.
 A system like this might belong to a salesperson who travels and frequently uses other networks to access the internet.
 When they log on to your network, they access the sales network server and upload data to it.
 They could easily pick up a Ransomware Protection virus from another network.
-Using the CipherTrust Transparent Encryption Ransomware Protection solution would protect the data on their local volumes, mounted volumes, and the network servers they access from being infected with Ransomware Protection.
+Using the CipherTrust Transparent Encryption Ransomware Protection solution would protect the data on their local GuardPoints they access from being infected with Ransomware Protection.
 For this use case:

 -